jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The point is this.
 Decoding dark majic and breaking the rules is often very hard.
 But, we automatically do both when we simply learn new tools, and do what's best for ourselves.

 You don't have to be a super-hero to be Neo.
-You simply have to use tools to solve your real-life problems.
-Evolution defeats antagonism all by itself.
-So., let's build on this realization and see how our ancestors evolved and click Rousseau's new philosophy to defeat Darth King.
+To change the world, you simply must solve your real-life problems with tools.
+There's a good reason we smile when accomplishing even relatively small tasks.
+If we keep solving problems, Evolution defeats antagonism all by itself.
+So, let's build on this realization and see how our ancestors evolved and click Rousseau's new philosophy to defeat Darth King.

 ## Protagonist Kings

-Well, the first thin got know is not all kings were con artists.
+Well, the first thing got know is not all kings were con artists.
 There's a good reason we tell ourselves stories of gallant knights and dreamy princesses.
 At first, the Medieval Age was led by heroes of a classic tale.
 These kings and their nobles defeated monsters to create a peaceful country for the people to live in.

 Their countries needed peace.
 After western Rome fell in 476, western Europe entered the Early Medieval Ages (500-1000).
 Often called the Dark Ages because there were few books, ink, or even literate people to write anything down.
 In fact, maintaining the existing Roman infrastructure like sanitation, roads, and farms was hard enough.
 When Rome fell, advanced civilization was gone, the levers of power of organized government were erased.
 Anarchy ruled where Rome's Caesars once did.